 - Create a

 - Add the following code to the functions.php file:

 It’s important to note that a child theme does not require a

 functions.php file to operate.
 In fact, you should only add this file if you intend on modifying the parent theme’s functionality.
 In most cases, a style sheet is enough but if your parent theme has multiple style sheets then you will have to create a

 Step 4: Import multiple style sheets (optional).

-If for instance, the parent theme you’ve selected comes with more than one style sheets, importing them to your child theme using
+If, for instance, the parent theme you’ve selected comes with more than one style sheet, importing them to your child theme

 @import will slow down your website by a couple of seconds – which isn’t good.
 You don’t want to increase your site’s page load time if it can be avoided with a few lines of code.